When do I need to sign up for classes? When is it the best time to meet with a counselor

-How many credits do I need to take next semester to be considered a full-time student?
+How many credits do I need to take to be considered a full-time student?

-Students who are registered for 12 or more credits during the spring 2021 semester will be considered full-time.
+Students who are registered for 12 or more credits during the fall and spring semesters are considered full-time.

 Will student clubs, organizations and other cohorts be allowed continue to the end